siberianfox/tinygwiki/Test-Jigs.md

 ### Pogo Board
 * Design a test board (pogo board)
   * Use the layout of the UUT to line up mounting holes and test points
   * Use IDI socketed pogo pins (exclusively).
-Expensive but worth it (see below)
+Expensive but worth it
   * Pogo holes are 0.063"
-  * Mounting holes use 0.125" ID, 0.250" clearance; use 4/40 hw for standoffs
+  * Mounting holes are 0.125" ID, 0.250" clearance (4/40 hw)
   * Manufacture tester PCB using 0.93" FR4
   * Use IDI Size 3 preferentially - 0.125" centers
     * R-3-SC receptacles (sockets)